What Happens To Your Retirement Plan When The Market Crashes?

 But we all know it can’t last, and unfortunately, no one knows when the market will go down or how hard it will crash.

-There are good news and bad news for those near retirement or in retirement who have a bulk of their retirement portfolio in the market.
-Let’s start off with the good news; over the last eight years, your portfolio has grown nicely giving you, even more, to use for retirement.
+There is good and bad news for those near retirement or in retirement who have most of their retirement portfolio in the market.
+Let’s start with the good news; over the last eight years, your portfolio has grown nicely, giving you even more, to use for retirement.

-Here is the bad news, and I am sure many of you have heard this all before, but maybe not in the same perspective, I am going to share with you.
-When the market crashes, and you no longer have the ability and desire to go back to work to “recoup” your losses; your retirement plan must change.
+Here is the bad news, and I am sure many of you have heard this all before, but maybe not from the same perspective I will share with you.
+When the market crashes, and you no longer have the ability and desire to go back to work to “recoup” your losses, your retirement plan must change.

-Here it is in dollars and “sense”; let say you have $500,000.00 in your retirement fund.
-Your Social Security will not cover all your expenses, so you have planned to take out about $40,000.00 per year to cover the expenses.
+Here it is in dollars and “sense”; let’s say you have $500,000.00 in your retirement fund.
+Your Social Security will not cover all your expenses, so you have planned to take out about $40,000.00 per year to cover the costs.
 But wait, you need to take out an additional $10,000.00 to cover the taxes because your portfolio is in an IRA.
 Assume you are removing 10% from your account, but you figure with the market averaging 8%.
 Does that mean you are only removing 2%?
-Soo according to all the experts, your portfolio “should” last a lifetime, if inflation stays in check and the market keeps humming along like it has been the last eight years.
+According to all the experts, your portfolio “should” last a lifetime if inflation stays in check and the market keeps humming along like it has been for the last eight years.